How to get a coronavirus booster shot in D.C., Maryland and Virginia

 Pharmacies and grocery stores across the region are now offering booster shots.

-To schedule an appointment at a CVS location, you’ll simply need to provide the date of your last coronavirus vaccine and state that you have a qualifying condition or job; no further details needed.
+To schedule an appointment at a CVS location, you’ll simply need to provide the date of your last coronavirus vaccine dose and state that you have a qualifying condition or job; no further details needed.
 When you sign up, the website will tell you which brand of vaccine is available at which pharmacy locations.

 Safeway allows patients to choose which brand they would like to receive, and to select whether the shot is a booster or a first dose.
 On the first day of Moderna booster availability, the chain had Moderna doses available in many Virginia stores and some Maryland ones.
 It had Pfizer doses available in the District, Maryland and Virginia, and Johnson & Johnson doses only in one store in the District and a few in the Baltimore area.